IBM Cloud Docs

 • Applies to VPC clusters only.
 Classic clusters are not impacted.

 • Does not affect existing clusters.
-Existing clusters in your VPC will continue to function as they do today.
+Existing clusters in your VPC continue to function as they do today.

 • Applies only to IBM Cloud Kubernetes Service clusters newly provisioned at version 1.30.
 The security group configurations for existing IBM Cloud Kubernetes Service clusters that are upgraded to version 1.30, including any customizations you've made, are not changed.